"I must see new things and investigate them. I want to taste dark water and see crackling trees and wild winds."

 Much of my art and illustration focuses on the natural world.
 Trees, water, animals and human relationships are common subjects.
 And because I enjoy spending time outdoors, I often sketch and paint on location.
 Many of these works are shown and sold at galleries, cafes and restaurants.

 Before starting my illustration career I received a BA in painting from Western Washington University, Bellingham.
-I continued my studies in illustration at the School of Visual Concepts, Seattle, where I eventually taught figure drawing, basic drawing, watercolor and illustration for seven years.
+I continued my studies in illustration at the School of Visual Concepts, Seattle, where I eventually taught figure drawing, basic and advanced drawing, watercolor and illustration for seven years.
+I also taught Illustration, beginning and advanced drawing and figure drawing at Seattle Central Community College for 2 years.

 I continue to teach watercolor periodically to groups and individuals, usually by demand.
 Feel free to contact me if you're interested in classes and I'll let you know when they're scheduled.
-They'll also be posted on my website.
+They'll also be posted on my website under Classes & Workshops.
 Click on WC Videos to see my watercolor demos.

 If you're interested in commissioning me for interpretive sign design and illustration I can be reached here or by phone, 425-231-4106.